chetnashah/webconcepts/httpbasics.md

+### Http keep-alive/persistent connection

+HTTP persistent connection, also called HTTP keep-alive, or HTTP connection reuse, is the idea of using a single TCP connection to send and receive multiple HTTP requests/responses, as opposed to opening a new connection for every single request/response pair.
+The newer HTTP/2 protocol uses the same idea and takes it further to allow multiple concurrent requests/responses to be multiplexed over a single connection.

 HTTP polling:
  With polling, the browser sends HTTP requests at regular intervals and immediately receives a response.
 This technique was the first attempt for the browser to deliver real-time information.
 Obviously, this is a good solution if the exact interval of message delivery is known, because you can synchronize the client request to occur only when information is available on the server.
 However, real-time data is often not that predictable, making unnecessary requests inevitable and as a result, many connections are opened and closed needlessly in low-message-rate situations.